fuzzy76/dotfiles/README.md

 * [Supposedly the best of the crop](https://github.com/mathiasbynens/dotfiles)

 # Install new Mac
 1. Boot up the Mac, adding an iCloud account.
+Add iCloud sync of Desktop and Documents.
 2. Open App store, install all updates.
 3. If you want to use an existing key, install it before proceeding (chmod 700).
 4. Install XCode, run ```sudo xcodebuild -license``` and ```xcode-select --install```